 During the current opiate addiction epidemic, kratom, a plant from Southeast Asia, has grown in popularity as a safer alternative to opioids to treat conditions such as pain, anxiety and depression.
 But the U.S. Food and Drug Administration (FDA) recently warned that those who use the plant-based substance may face the risk of addiction or even death.

 The potential safety risks for kratom raise “significant concerns,” according to the FDA.
 The FDA said it knows of 36 deaths caused by the the use of products containing kratom.
+You should make sure that when you buy kratom online the product is pure and properly packaged.
 Calls to poison control centers regarding kratom increased 10 times from 2010 to 2015, FDA data indicates.

 Kratom, which grows in Thailand, Malaysia, Indonesia and Papua New Guinea, binds to the same opioid receptor as morphine.
 As a result, some scientists think it might have the ingredients to develop less addictive pain medications.
 But it’s being used widely as a recreational drug, and to treat opioid withdrawal.